NetSuite – Connection & Settings

 These Triggers will start your Flow automatically at a specific time or intervals instead of being triggered real-time event (Webhooks).

-NETSUITE LOGO NetSuite Connection and Settings
+NETSUITE LOGO NetSuite - Connection & Settings

-NETSUITE LOGO NetSuite Connection and Settings
+NETSUITE LOGO NetSuite - Connection & Settings

 In NetSuite, create and save custom search queries as ‘Saved Searches.’
 These searches allow you to quickly find specific data like customers, transactions, or inventory items within your NetSuite account.

-NETSUITE LOGO NetSuite Connection and Settings
+NETSUITE LOGO NetSuite - Connection & Settings

 A RESTlet is a custom SuiteScript that allows external applications or other NetSuite scripts to interact with NetSuite data and functionality.
 It executes upon request and may return data to the calling source.

-NETSUITE LOGO NetSuite Connection and Settings
+NETSUITE LOGO NetSuite - Connection & Settings

 SuiteQL is a powerful query language within the NetSuite platform, designed to help users extract and analyze data stored within their NetSuite accounts.